Rawrshak/Asset-Frameworks/Drafts/AudioAssetMetadata.md

 `duration` and `contentType` are optional and is used to give developers hints on how to load an asset.
 Some creators may opt to leave it out or it may be incorrect due to malicious or negligence.

-Once the metadata is loaded, the developer can choose which of the `assetProperties` to use if there is more than one.
+Once the metadata is loaded, the developer can choose which of the `audioProperties` to use if there is more than one.

 This audio metadata standard is simple and contains only the most basic required information for an audio asset.